alan-turing-institute/environmental-ds-book/CONTRIBUTING.md

 ## Write Documentation

-demo could always use more documentation, whether as part of the official demo docs, in docstrings, or even on the web in blog posts, articles, and such.
+You could always add more documentation, whether as part of the official docs, in docstrings, or even on the sections by environmental system.

 ## Submit Feedback